 - This second payment will be paid in a single instalment covering 3 months’ worth of average monthly trading profits.

 - The payment will be 70% of average monthly trading profits and capped at £6,570 in total (compared with the first payment of 80% capped at £2,500 per month or £7,500 total).

-- Income will be the average income over the last three years
+- The grant continues to be based on average income over the last three years

-- It’s only open to anyone with trading profits of up to £50,000 (which covers 95% of self-employed people).
-Self-employed people who earn more will not qualify.
+- It is only open to people with trading profits of up to £50,000 (which covers 95% of self-employed people).
+Self employed people who earn more do not qualify.

-- It’s only open to those who make the majority of their income from self-employment.
-So if you are employed but have a ‘side job’ which is self-employed, you will not be eligible
+- Only people who make the majority of their income from self employment are eligible.
+So if you are employed but have a ‘side job’ which is self employed, you are not eligible